E4crypt3d/pizelopizzastore/README.md

 # Pizelo Pizza Store
 Pizelo Pizza Store is a web-based pizza ordering system that allows customers to select and order pizzas online.
-The application has been developed using `Django`, a Python web framework, `Django Channels`, `HTMX`.
+The application has been developed using `Django`, a Python web framework, `Django Channels`, `HTMX`, `Stripe`.

 ## Features
 - Users can create an account, log in, and manage their profile.